Masjed-e Jame Isfahan

 History

-This UNESCO World Heritage Site’s history dates back to 771 AD where the first mosque was made out of earthen material during the Abbasid Caliphate.
-The small structure was replaced in 841 AD with a much larger building including a large courtyard accompanied by a hypostyle hall in traditional stucco design.
-Around 975 AD, during the Buyid dynasty, the mosque saw its first embellishments of intricate brickwork and lavish designs.
+This World Heritage site’s history dates back to 771, when the first mosque was made out of earthen material during the Abbasid Caliphate.
+The small structure was replaced in 841 with a much larger building including a large courtyard accompanied by a hypostyle hall in traditional stucco design.
+Around 975, during the Buyid dynasty, the mosque saw its first embellishments of intricate brickwork and lavish designs.

 The Seljuk Empire (11th century) receives credit for the countless additions and remodelling that makes the site so magnificent.
 The most notable being the construction of the Taj al-Mulk and Nizam al-Mulk domes built in 1086-87 and 1088-89 respectively.
 At the time, Nizam al-Mulk was the largest masonry dome in the Islamic world and was copied for its new type of squinch, or dome structure.
 These domes are recorded as being some of the only structures to survive the fire of 1122.